beetron/bShare/README.md

 [Replicate working project]<br>

-Steps in replicating a working bShare web app.<br>
+Steps in replicating a working bShare web app, <b>including</b> server side automation.<br>
 Some information may not apply to your environment, as each server solution is different.
-These steps are necessary, if you are testing the web app out of the box.
+These steps are necessary if you want to run the app out of the box.<br>

 1.)
-Required Environment Variables<br><br>
+Environment Variables<br>
 <code>
 bShare_AppUrl = "https://your-apps-base-url.com/"<br>
 <br>